-“The buyer’s journey” is the path buyers goes through from the time they become aware of a new product or service to the time they make the purchase.
+“The buyer’s journey” stages represent the path buyers go through from the time they become aware of a new product or service to the time they make the purchase.
 It’s an easy enough concept to grasp because each and every one of us takes this journey.
 Sometimes, it’s a long voyage involving research, product testing and financial considerations, like when we buy a car.
 Sometimes, it’s a very short trip, like when we grab the package of peanut butter cups displayed by the checkout counter.

 Whether it’s a long-considered purchase or an impulse buy, the buyer’s journey consists of three stages: Awareness, Consideration and Decision.
 Of course, you already know this.
 You just went through this as a customer when you bought those peanut butter cups.
 But from a marketing perspective, it’s important to breakdown and analyze the thought-process in order to create targeted content for each stage of the journey.